zerospiel/docs/docs/template-aws.md

 ## AWS AMI

-By default k0rdent looks up the AMI ID automatically, using the latest Amazon Linux 2 image.
+For AWS, by default k0rdent looks up the AMI ID automatically, using the latest Amazon Linux 2 image.

 You can override lookup parameters to search your desired image automatically or you can use a specific AMI ID directly.